 Over to you

-As you are keeping a pulse on the employee experience provided by your organization, you are also allowing your people to have a role in shaping their workplace culture.
-This granting of agency is an impactful way of showing consideration and care for your people.
+While you’re keeping a pulse on the employee experience provided by your organization, you are also allowing your people to have a role in shaping their workplace culture.